gabrielcuvillier/arxwasm/README.md

 However, there is still one important limitation in the input handling backend: the 'mouselook' functionality does not work correctly, making navigation in the game world difficult (in-game menus and 'Magic mode' works though).
 Keyboard navigation may still be used as a workaround, but this is not practical for real gameplay.

-This limitation is due to some missing feature in the SDL port to Native Client: the mouse lock mechanism provided by Pepper API is not handled by SDL.
+This limitation is due to some missing feature in the SDL port to Native Client: the mouse-locking mechanism provided by Pepper API is not handled by SDL.
 See section 'Technical Details' for more background information on this.

-Appart of this, all the rest may be enjoyed!

 The port have been tested with latest version of Chrome for Windows and Linux (starting from version 41), both on x86 and x86_64 architectures.
 I did not test with Chromebooks, or other ARM / MIPS based device.
 I'd be interested to know if this is working !